cloudposse/atmos/website/docs/integrations/atlantis.md

 Here's an example GitHub Action to use Atlantis with Atmos.

+The action executes the `atmos generate varfiles/backends` commands to generate Terraform varfiles and backend config files for all Atmos stacks, then executes the `atmos atlantis generate repo-config` command to generate the Atlantis repo config file (`atlantis.yaml`) for all Atlantis projects, then commits all the generated files and calls Atlantis via a webhook.

 You can adopt and modify it to your own needs.

 ```yaml